-607.13 VOTING
+7.13 VOTING

-Except as otherwise provided in these Bylaws or the Parliamentary Authority, all motions, orders and other propositions coming before a division, committee or subcommittee shall be determined by a majority vote.
+Except as otherwise provided in these Bylaws or the Parliamentary Authority, all motions, orders and other propositions coming before a committee shall be determined by a majority vote.

 7.14 PROXY VOTE - Voting by proxy in any meeting of a committee shall not be permitted.